pepstock-org/Charba-Wiki/docs/charts/StackedBar.md

 ### General

-The general options for a bar dataset can control behaviors not related to styling or interactions and they are the following:
+The general options for a stacked bar dataset can control behaviors not related to styling or interactions and they are the following:

 | Name | Defaults | Description |
 | :- | :- | :-